ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

-# Porting Mbed OS to a custom board
+# Using Mbed OS on a custom board

-When designing a custom board based on an existing Mbed Enabled board, you may need to make configuration and software changes to adapt Mbed OS to run on your new board.
-This is called a software port.
-The necessary changes may include adaptations for the unique design choices you have made for your new board, such as clocking, pin connections and peripheral usage.
-This can often be accomplished by adding configuration and source files to an Mbed OS-based application project without the need to modify files within `mbed-os`, itself.
-If you don't plan to push your changes to the upstream `mbed-os` repository, this simplifies your software configuration management by allowing you to keep your new files separate.
+When designing a custom microcontroller board to run Mbed OS, you may need to make software customizations for the unique design choices you have made for your new board, such as clocking, pin connections, and peripheral usage.
+This can be accomplished by adding configuration and source files to an Mbed OS-based application project without the need to modify files within Mbed Os itself.
+If you are using Mbed OS version 5.8 and later, you can add a file named `custom_targets.json` to your project, which can store your custom target configurations.
+If your board is based on an existing Mbed Enabled microcontroller, you can simply extend that board configuration without the need to implement all the files yourself.

-Mbed OS supports target inheritance, which allows you to extend an existing microcontroller (MCU) target and just add software and configurations required for your board.
-You have the ability to add a file named `custom_target.json` to your project, which can store your custom target configurations without the need to modify `targets.json`.

-This tutorial covers the most common methods used to create a custom port with `custom_target.json`.
-For detailed information covering all the ways you can configure targets, go to [adding and configuring targets](../reference/adding-and-configuring-targets.html).
+This tutorial covers the most common methods used to create a custom port of Mbed OS when starting from an existing Mbed Enabled board.
+For detailed information on how to create a port from scratch, go to the [Mbed Porting guide](../porting/index.html).
+Additionally, not all possible aspects of target configuration are covered.
+For detailed information on all the ways you can configure targets, go to [adding and configuring targets](../reference/adding-and-configuring-targets.html).

 ## Extending an existing MCU target configuration

-As an example, consider a situation in which you are creating a new board based on an existing Mbed Enabled board.
-For this tutorial, consider a new board called `ImaginaryBoard` that is based on [DISCO-L475VG-IOT01A](https://os.mbed.com/platforms/ST-Discovery-L475E-IOT01A/).

-`ImaginaryBoard` shares most of the features of DISCO-L475VG-IOT01A, but it does not use `AnalogOut`, `AnalogIn`, `CAN` or `USB`.
-Some pins are also connected differently on the new board.
+Consider a situation in which you are creating a new board based on an existing Mbed Enabled board.
+For this tutorial, we will list the steps to create the software for a new board we will call `ImaginaryBoard`.
+This board will be based on [DISCO-L475VG-IOT01A](https://os.mbed.com/platforms/ST-Discovery-L475E-IOT01A/).
+It will share most of the features of DISCO-L475VG-IOT01A, but it does not use `AnalogOut`, `AnalogIn`, `CAN`, or `USB`.
+Some pins are connected differently on the new board.

-Assuming you have Mbed CLI installed, follow these steps to make the port.
+Follow these steps to create a custom port for Mbed OS:

+### Get everything ready

+1. [Install Mbed CLI](../tools/installation-and-setup.html) if you don't already have it.

 1. (Optional) Create a new Mbed program (for example, `mbed-os-imaginary-port`).